Aglianico Benevento

-Aglianico Beneventano wine, or simply Aglianico, is an Italian red wine produced in the areas of Campania, Basilicata and Puglia.
-The origin of the name is wrapped up in a legend which tells of a battle between two populations, the Greeks and the Samnites, which took place in the 4th century aC and which is remembered as the Battle of Benevento.
+Aglianico Beneventano, or simply Aglianico, is an Italian red wine produced in the regions of Campania, Basilicata, and Puglia.
+The origin of its name is shrouded in legend, which tells of a battle between two peoples, the Greeks and the Samnites, which took place in the 4th century aC and is remembered as the Battle of Benevento.

 According to legend, the Greek army was defeated and the surviving soldiers fled south on foot, taking the Aglianico vines with them.
-Since then, Aglianico wine has been considered a sort of wine of memory, a precious testimony to the history and culture of these lands.
+Aglianico wine has since been considered a kind of wine of remembrance, a precious testimony to the history and culture of these lands.

-Aglianico has a long history of production, which dates back to at least the 16th century, when it was mentioned for the first time by a Neapolitan author, Giovan Battista della Porta.
-Since then, Aglianico wine has been recognized as one of the best Italian red wines, appreciated by enthusiasts from all over the world.
+Aglianico has a long history of production, dating back at least to the 16th century, when it was first mentioned by Neapolitan author Giovan Battista della Porta.
+Since then, Aglianico has been recognized as one of Italy's finest red wines, appreciated by enthusiasts around the world.

-Aglianico wine is a full-bodied, intense and balanced red wine.
-Its color is intense and tends towards garnet and can vary according to the type: young wines are ruby red, while aged wines tend towards garnet.
+Aglianico is a full-bodied, intense, and balanced red wine.
+Its color is intense, tending toward garnet, and can vary depending on the type: young wines are ruby red, while aged wines tend toward garnet.

-The scent is intense and complex, with notes of ripe fruit, spices, tobacco and chocolate.
-The palate is soft, with good acidity and well-balanced tannins.
-The flavor is persistent and rich, with nuances of ripe fruit, spices, vanilla and chocolate.
+The aroma is intense and complex, with notes of ripe fruit, spice, tobacco, and chocolate.
+On the palate, it is smooth, with good acidity and well-balanced tannins.
+The flavor is persistent and rich, with nuances of ripe fruit, spice, vanilla, and chocolate.

 Aglianico is also a wine with good longevity: young wines can be drunk after a couple of years, while aged wines can be kept for several years.